 To begin with, how many drifts on my board?

 Before talking about the drifts in themselves, little clarification on the number of drifts for your board and the impact that it will have.

 Single fin (adrift): Having a single drift is mainly suited to longboard.
 With a single drift, you have better support to turn, but it will be less stable than with two other lateral drifts.
 Additionally, with a single take speed will be less easy.

 Twin tip (two drifts): Less and fewer surfers have this number of drift because the twin tip is very unstable.
 In small waves, the twin tip allows you to have more speed compared to other systems.
 But you will have difficulty turning when the waves are more hollow.

 Thruster (3 drifts): The Thruster is the most used in the world of surfing.
 This brings the speed of a single end and the acceleration of a twin tip.
 This mix of the two systems managed to convince the majority of the surfer.

 Quads (4 drifts): it brings even more speed than a Thruster but hangs a little less as well.
-The assembly of your surfboard in quad allows to surf at the top of the wave with a lot of speed.
+The assembly of your surfboard in a quad allows you to surf at the top of the wave with a lot of speed.

 Check your fastening system before choosing